NNS-Development/documentation-generator/README.md

 soon though.

 ## what does this do?
-this aims to give users a fast and easy way to generate docstrings/documentation for their python programs
+this aims to give users a fast and easy way to generate docstrings/documentation for their python programs (for now only python)

 ## how does it work?
 it uses python's [ast](https://docs.python.org/3/library/ast.html) module to parse the code into an ast, then processes it using google gemini's api key to generate a suitable summary of the code.